Every Moment Matters

 Q: What is the goal of hospice?

-A: The goal of hospice is to focus on quality of life for the dying person so they and the family can make the most of the remaining time they have.
+A: The goal of hospice is to focus on symptom management and quality of life, so individuals and their family can enjoy and make the most of the remaining time they have together.

 Q: What does hospice offer?

-A: Hospice offers excellent pain and symptom control as well as emotional and spiritual support for the dying person and their family.
+A: Our hospice team of interdisciplinary members offer excellent pain and symptom management, respite, as well as socio-emotional and spiritual support for individuals and their family.

-Q: How does a family qualify for hospice?
+Q: How does a person qualify for hospice?

-A: To quality for hospice the person’s doctor must say they have a terminal illness with months, instead of years, to live.
-Hospice is not limited to people with cancer.
+A: To qualify for hospice, a doctor must indicate that you have a terminal illness with 6 months or less to live.
+Hospice is not limited to individuals with cancer.

 Anyone with a life-limiting illness such as heart disease, lung disease, end stage dementia and other chronic diseases can benefit from hospice care.